ivanprates/2018_Anolis_EcolEvol/README.md

 - Results from analyses performed in R using the LEA package (LFMM, SNMF, PCA).
 - Data used to make maps shown in Fig. 1 of the manuscript.

+Raw read data was deposited in the Sequence Read Archive and can be retrieved at: https://www.ncbi.nlm.nih.gov/sra/PRJNA492310

-The manuscript was accepted for publication in Ecology and Evolution on September 2018.
+The manuscript is currently in press in Ecology and Evolution (September 2018).